lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The SCHC Fragmentation/Reassembly (SCHC F/R) functionality is offered as an option for such LPWAN technologies to cope with the IPv6 MTU requirement of 1280 bytes {{RFC8200}}.
 It is optional to implement.
 If it is not needed, its description can be safely ignored.

-It has been designed under the following assumptions

-* Data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly

-* The L2 MTU value does not change while a fragmented SCHC Packet is being transmitted.

-These assumptions allow reducing the complexity and overhead of the SCHC F/R mechanism.

 This specification includes several SCHC F/R modes, which allow for a range of reliability options such as optional SCHC Fragment retransmission.
 More modes may be defined in the future.
 The same SCHC F/R mode MUST be used for all SCHC Fragments of the same fragmented SCHC Packet.